themaximalist/embeddings.js/README.md

 // ...
 ```

 ## Configuration

-`embeddings.js` works out of the box, but if you use the OpenAI embeddings you'll need an `OPENAI_API_KEY` in your environment.
+`embeddings.js` works out of the box with local embeddings, but if you use the OpenAI embeddings you'll need an `OPENAI_API_KEY` in your environment.

 ```bash
 export OPENAI_API_KEY=<your-openai-api-key>